top of page

 hands

-Distinct Funerals will handle the communication with the coroner on your behalf and assist with planning the funeral service.
+• Our team will then take your loved one into our care, handle communication with the coroner on your behalf, and support you in planning the funeral service.

 Whoisresponsibe